pdfernhout/Twirlip7/README.md

 The UI uses Mithril.js, Tachyons.js, RequireJS, and the ACE editor in plain JavaScript.
 The UI currently expects ES6 in a modern browser.

-The Server uses Node.js with Express to server the UI files.
-Eventually the server may do something more than just serving files.
+The Server uses Node.js with Express to serve the UI files and to store and retrieve items shared by all users.

 Using the server requires running "npm install" to load the supporting npm modules and then "npm run server" to run the server.
-However you don't actually need to install and run the server yet as you can just load the files directly into your browser.
+But you don't need to install and run the server to do some simple tests.
+You can just load the UI files directly into your browser (like with the rawgit example).
+If run without the server, you can only store data in memory or local storage and the server journal option will be disabled in the UI.

 No required build step (yet).